 The reservoir is open to motorboats, but there is plenty of room for kayaks too.
 It’s a popular but not super overcrowded destination that is excellent for paddling.
-One thing to note, swimming is prohibited since this lake serves as a local water source.
+One thing to note is that swimming is prohibited since this lake is a local water source.

 Take your kayak camping and fishing gear for a great weekend getaway.
 Camping, fishing, kayaking, what could be better?